dell-asm/dell-ciscoucs/docs/ciscousc_discovery_readme.md

 # Functionality Description
 # -------------------------------------------------------------------------

-     Cisco UCS discvoery will populate the UCS manager version and its IP with information of all available servers.
+     The Cisco UCS Discvoery populates the UCS manager version and its IP with the information of all the available servers.

-	 Server information will include following details -
+The server information includes the following details:

 	 - Name
 	 - Blade dn
 	 - Serial number